saranyasubramanianit/aws_terraform_webserver/README.md

   ### Note

-  Autoscaling entries are commented out in main.tf . if need they can be applied after removing the comment.
+  Autoscaling entries are commented out in main.tf .
+If autoscaling group is need they can be applied after removing the comment.